dapphub/dapple/rewrite/README.md

 **deploy sequence**: A sequence of deploy steps associated with a particular package.

+**complete package**: A package that can be bound with the result of the deploy sequences of a collection of some dependent package

+**system type**: A complete package
+**system instance**: The set of objects named by the chain context of a deployed system type.

 A package will typically ship a dev deploy sequence which will create a chain context which mocks the one deployed on Ethereum.